Little girl, how did this happen? You weren’t even supposed to be here, you know.

 (I love you, Minivan.
 Ignore that.)

-And yet, here we are, on the brink of Two and inside, I’m harboring a jumble of salad-tossed emotions that I haven’t sorted out just yet.
+And on the inside, I’m harboring a jumble of salad-tossed emotions that I haven’t sorted out just yet.

 Of course, we quickly warmed up to the idea.